 Reading, writing, and the power of words

-Here’s where you’ll find Nelson Star columns and other writings pertaining to the 2016 Festival
+Here’s where you’ll find Nelson Star columns and other writings pertaining to the 2017 Festival–stay tuned!
+Below, some words about our 2016 Fest and the Holley Rubinsky Memorial Blue Pencil Sessions.

 Bright enough for you?